A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

-The static- and dynamic-DQN agents are RL agents, employing a standard deep Q-network (DQN)implementation with experience replay memory \citep{mnih2013playing}.
+The DQN-static and DQN-adaptive agents are pure RL agents, employing a standard deep Q-network (DQN) implementation with experience replay memory \citep{mnih2013playing}.
 The Q-network is built with a dense input layer ($10 \times 512$), two hidden layers ($512 \times 512$), and a dense output layer ($512 \times 5$) and uses the Rectified Linear Unit (ReLU) activation function.
 The Q-network was trained to achieve perfect performance in the canonical setup.
 The \emph{DQN-static} agent applies the policy learned in the canonical setup in the novelty setup.
 This baseline was implemented to ascertain that the introduced novelty indeed impacts the performance of the agent and motivates adaptation.
 The \emph{DQN-adaptive} agent is initialized as the DQN-static agent, training on the non-novel episodes.
-But, it continues to update its weights after novelty is introduced, allowing it to potentially adapt to novelties.
+But, the difference is that the DQN-adaptive agent continues to update its weights after novelty is introduced, allowing it to potentially adapt to novelties.

 The performance of the planning and DQN agents is summarized in Figure \ref{fig:combined_results}.
-In each graph, $x$-axis captures the episodes in a trial and the $y$-axis shows the total reward collected by the agent per episode (normalized to \tuple{0.0,1.0}).
+In each graph, the $x$-axis captures the episodes in a trial and the $y$-axis shows the total reward collected by the agent per episode (normalized to \tuple{0.0,1.0}).
 The red line indicates the episode where the novelty (shown in the graph title) was introduced.
 The shaded area represents the $95\%$ confidence interval computed over all 10 trials.

 As shown in Figure \ref{fig:combined_results}, all agents demonstrate perfect or near-perfect performance at the beginning of the trial and then experience a significant drop in performance when novelty is introduced (episode $8$).
 This drop demonstrates that the changes in the environment dynamics impact the performance of all agents.
 There is variability in how each agent responds to the changes in the environment.
 We make the following observations: